jonaLabra/micro_paquete_pokemon_service/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

 ## Features

-Package to get data from pokemon api.
+This package is used to obtain data from the Pokemon API.

 ## Usage